 Our main goal is your safety through training.
 Recognizing an injury, or potential injury is important and can be the difference of finishing your goal race.
-Our physical therapists at Results Physiotherapy will be offering free injury screenings after group runs on designated weekends.
-Additionally, you will have the opportunity to be screened in a Results Physiotherapy location prior to training to ensure your body is ready to handle endurance training.
+There will be several offerings of free injury screenings after group runs on designated weekends.
 Often, resting or strengthening is all that is needed to get you healed and able to continue training.

-7. I have run several marathons before and do not consider myself a new or inexperience runner.
+7. I have run several marathons before and do not consider myself a new or inexperienced runner.
 Is this group for me?

 Yes, we train runners of all ability levels and experience.
 We also believe some of the most experienced runners have the most to learn when it comes to the newest training techniques and injury prevention.
 Aside from gaining new running knowledge, you will gain a new set of friends to help keep you accountable and occasionally, push the tempo!
-We also offer both a beginner and advanced training schedule to help you feel like you are being challenged.
+We also offer customization of your training schedule to help you feel like you are being challenged.

 8. I have a goal in mind for this race.
 Can you train me to set a PR (personal record)?

-Yes, by joining our half or full training, and our winter speed sessions, you will get the best of both worlds and improve your chances of a new PR.
-Speed sessions are held on a track on Tuesdays starting in February and fit perfectly into our training schedules.
+Yes, by joining our half or full training, and our optional speed sessions, you will get the best of both worlds and improve your chances of a new PR.
+Speed sessions are held on a track on Mondays during the training cycle and fit perfectly into our training schedules.
 By focusing one workout a week on speed, a second workout a week on race pace, and a third workout a week on distance, you can reach your goals.

 9. Can Fido run with me?